-Specs: The Kawasaki KLR650 Is Heavily Updated for 2022
+Heavily Updated Kawasaki KLR650 Returns for 2022

 Following a 3-year hiatus, the legendary adventure bike returns for 2022 flossing big changes - here's a closer look.

-Kawasaki is a motorcycle giant whose brand is synonymous with many positive words you’d want to hear when picking a bike: reliability, power, speed, enjoyment, thrills and many others.
+Kawasaki is a motorcycle giant whose brand is synonymous with many positive words you’d want to hear when picking a bike: reliability, power, speed, enjoyment, thrills, and many others.
 They continue this tradition with their redesigned KLR650, all-new for 2022 but also a resurrection project as this third generation replaces the outgoing model discontinued back in 2018 after three decades.

 The 2022 offerings include: